mathewgomas-alfred/mathewgomas.io/tutorials/flat-coloring.rst

 Advantages
 """"""""""

-Easy, can work to your benefit even with coloured lines by softening the look of the lines while keeping nice contrast.
+Easy, can work to your benefit even with colored lines by softening the look of the lines while keeping nice contrast.

 Disadvantages
 """""""""""""

 Not actually transparent.
-Is a little funny with coloured lines.
+Is a little funny with colored lines.

 Using Selections
 ----------------

 The second method is one where we'll make it actually transparent.
 In other programs this would be done via the channel docker, but Krita doesn't do custom channels, instead it uses Selection Masks to store custom selections.

-1. duplicate your lineart layer.
+1. Duplicate your line art layer.

-2. convert the duplicate to a selection mask. |mouseright| the layer, then :menuselection:`Convert --> to Selection Mask`.
+2. Convert the duplicate to a selection mask. |mouseright| the layer, then :menuselection:`Convert --> to Selection Mask`.

     .. image:: /images/en/flat-coloring/Krita_filling_lineart_selection_1.png

 3. Invert the selection mask. :menuselection:`Select --> Invert Selection`.

-4. Make a new layer, and do :menuselection:`Edit --> Fill with foreground color`.
+4. Make a new layer, and do :menuselection:`Edit --> Fill with Foreground Color`.

     .. image:: /images/en/flat-coloring/Krita_filling_lineart_selection_2.png